Gilbert00/TransportNet/Readme.md

 ### Output ###
 Mathematical expectation and average deviation of the network size.

-The SQLite database Transport Net.s3db and the temporary file FullNetTmp.csv are used.
+The SQLite database TransportNet.s3db and the temporary file FullNetTmp.csv are used.